-Concurrently with the issuance of the Bonds, the Authority is issuing its \$316,920,000 Power Revenue Bonds, Series CCC in the United States tax-exempt market.
+The Authority proposes to issue in the near future additional Power Revenue and Power Revenue Refunding Bonds in the United States tax-exempt market and the Puerto Rico market pursuant to separate official statements.
 See PLAN OF FINANCING.
 The issuance of the Bonds is not contingent upon the issuance of such additional bonds.